According to Cisco, the annual number of DDoS attacks is expected to reach 15.4 million in 2023 (up from 7.9m in 2018 and 10.8m in 2020).

 Although this may seem like a minor threat in the world of hacking (no one's data is lost or stolen, and nothing is permanently affected) the risks of DDoS attacks have started to become more and more serious over the last few years.

 Namely, DDoS is now being used as a way to distract from greater simultaneous risks.
 A group of hackers will overwhelm a business's servers, causing them to scramble to fix the problem.
 Meanwhile, the hackers will start targeting sensitive information, firewalls, and even user accounts.
 By the time the company realises what's happening, the DDoS attack is over and the hackers have taken what they want.

 One of the major difficulties in preventing a DDoS attack is that the bots are effectively invisible to most security systems.
 They look like any other user on the network, making it difficult to identify and remove attackers without affecting genuine users.

 A DDoS attack can happen to any business with a website, which puts nearly every business at some level of risk.

-We've created the JT DDoS Mitigation Service to help businesses identify DDoS bots and prevent attacks altogether.
+We've created the JT DDoS Mitigation Service to help businesses identify DDoS bots before they even reach the Channel Islands.
 This service is fine-tuned to detect DDoS bots with extremely low false-positive and false-negative ratios.
 In other words: JT DDoS Mitigation makes it possible to block DDoS attacks at all times before the attack even reaches your internet connection. .
 To date, the largest DDoS attack reached 1.3 TBps of traffic, but JT DDoS Mitigation is capable of absorbing 4.5 TBps.
 That's enough of a cushion for the service to absorb multiple DDoS attacks at the same time.

-JT's DDoS service is always-on and highly scalable, making it an ideal solution for companies of all sizes.
-Find out more about JT DDoS and start protecting your business.
+JT's DDoS Mitigation service is always-on and highly scalable, making it an ideal solution for companies of all sizes.
+Find out more about JT DDoS Mitigation and start protecting your business.